Upper bounds for constant slope $p$-adic families of modular forms: Optimizing slope dependent bounds

 The same trichotomy as in Remark \ref{remark:reducibility-into-account} also applies.

-The main benefit of improving Theorem \ref{thm:blz} would be to study $p=2$ and $p=3$.
+One benefit of improving Theorem \ref{thm:blz} would be to soundly include the cases $p=2$ and $p=3$ where the numerical data is easier to come by.
 To get an analog of Theorem \ref{thm:galois-rep-thm} in those cases, some adjustments to Proposition \ref{prop:counting-prop} need to be made (since $p>3$ is used in the middle of that proof).
 We leave that to the reader.
 We do observe, though, that the proof in Proposition \ref{prop:counting-prop} does go through for $p=2,3$ as long as $k$ is even and $\bar V_{k,a_p}$ is reducible (by Remark \ref{remark:reducibility-into-account}).

 As an example of this discussion, assume that we can replace \eqref{eqn:blz} in Theorem \ref{thm:blz} with \eqref{eqn:modified-blz}.
-Then, assume that $f$ is an regular eigenform of non-critical slope $h$, even weight and such that ${\bar V_{x_f}}|_{G_{\Q_p}}$ is reducible.
+Then, assume that $f$ is an regular eigenform of non-critical slope $h$, even weight, and such that ${\bar V_{x_f}}|_{G_{\Q_p}}$ is reducible.
 Some basic estimates then give

 improving Theorem \ref{thm:slope-dependent}.

 \begin{remark} An examination of the proof of Theorem \ref{thm:slope-dependent} shows that to deduce \eqref{eqn:optimal-implication} we could also assume the precise global conjecture that would follow from an affirmative answer to \cite[Question 4.9]{Buzzard-SlopeQuestions} (see the text surrounding \cite[Conjecture 2.1.1]{BuzzardGee-Slopes} as well). \end{remark}